samiaab1990/data-visualizations/README.md

 # Data Visualizations

-A compilation of data visualizations projects.
+A compilation of data visualizations projects made using the R Programming Language.

 # Gallery
 * [Animated Measles Map](#animated-measles-map)